remetremet/FreeBSD-tools-and-tips/FreeBSD-cheat-sheet.md

 Fast create empty file of any size: `dd if=/dev/zero of=${filename} bs=1 seek=${size} count=1` (size can be 16384, 128k, 16M, 1G, ...)

-Get number of files in a directory and all subdirectories: `ls -lR | grep "^-" | wc -l`
+Get number of files in a directory and all its subdirectories: `ls -lR | grep "^-" | wc -l`

 OS/benchmarks